If your writing looks professional, so do you.

 - Make sure you can see your college emails on your phone.
 Up to now, your main means of communication has been texting, but in college, email rules; your institution’s staff and your professors will reach out to you via email, not text.
-It is professionally courteous to respond to all emails quickly, and certainly within 24 hours.
+It is professionally courteous to respond to all emails quickly, and most certainly within 24 hours.

 - Don’t waste the time between classes.
 If you schedule classes with a break in between, you may think you don’t have time to get started on other work, but if you take that attitude, you’ll essentially fritter away many hours of your week.
 Some students sign up for back-to-back classes for this reason, leaving them with big chunks of out-of-class time in which to do projects and homework and study for tests.
 But some students can’t pay attention well for even two classes in a row, much less more than two.
 It might be best for those students to spread out their classes, but they need to find something productive to do between classes so they don’t lose that time.
 That “free” hour is perfect for organizing notes from the previous class, for reading an assignment for another class, or for doing research for a paper.

-Other Thoughts to Consider
+Other Thoughts for a College Student to Consider

 - Go abroad for a summer or a semester.
 Yes, these experiences can be very expensive, and all of them require at least some significant out-of-pocket expenses.
 They might seem impossible, but before you assume you can’t afford them, ask for help.
 Your advisor might know of travel scholarships available to students.
 Start planning during your first year, and ask friends and family to donate to a “study away” trip instead of giving you gifts for holidays and birthdays.
 Can’t afford to be away for an entire semester?
 Then go for a couple of weeks one summer or during a May or winter short term.
 Can’t afford to go abroad?
-Do a study-away semester or summer in Washington, D.C., or another place closer to home.
+Do a study-away semester or summer in Washington, D.C., or another place closer to home (but new for you).
 Try as hard as you can to broaden your exposure to people who live differently from you and who see the world in ways unfamiliar to you.
 But if study-away is not an option for you, remember that you can broaden your experiences right there on campus by taking advantage of guest lectures, service opportunities, and so forth (see previous bullet point!).

 - If you don’t have one already, start a digital file called “resume.”
 Don’t worry about formatting, but jot down notes about every experience you have that might end up on a resume one day.
 Put down the dates of that activity, your supervisor/coach/teacher/etc., and the particular skills it required.
 Include email addresses and phone numbers of people who might later serve as references for you.
 You think you won’t forget, but you will.
 No experience is out of bounds.
 You will need to rewrite your resume for every single opportunity you apply for anyway, and you never know which of your experiences might serve you well down the road.